Dace617/FGModlistsKB/CraftingRecipes.md

 ![image](https://user-images.githubusercontent.com/38520983/157349526-2a51a18b-7c2a-4a05-8a2c-c43850135e6d.png)

-You can see the Record Flags are mostly the same the notable difference is the Shield flag.
-Unsurprisingly this would be a flag you'd use for a shield, or at least for an item you wanted to function as a shield.
+You can see the Record Flags are mostly the same as the Weapon Flags

 ![image](https://user-images.githubusercontent.com/38520983/157349695-c9dc75e4-2f9a-4032-940c-fc53f8935a98.png)